7 Must-Visit Temples in Tirupati for Pilgrims and Tourists

 5. Kalyana Venkateswara Temple

 Touched by the sage’s devotion and humbleness, Lord Venkateswara blessed this place.
 He declared that if any ardent devotee cannot make it to his abode at Tirumala Hills, they can travel to this place and be blessed with his boon.
-Since then, the pilgrims who are unable to visit Tirupati Balaji Mandir due to any reason, travel to this temple to seek the blessings of Lord Vishnu.
-This revered landmark is considered as one of the most important temples in Tirupati during the time of Kalyana Utsavam for love life.
-Pilgrims wishing for a perfect life partner, and newlyweds seeking blessings for a happy married life, pay a visit to this temple.
+Since then, the pilgrims who cannot visit Tirupati Balaji Mandir for any reason travel to this temple to seek the blessings of Lord Vishnu.
+This revered landmark is considered one of the most important temples in Tirupati during the time of Kalyana Utsavam for love life.
+Pilgrims wishing for a perfect life partner and newlyweds seeking blessings for a happy married life visit this temple.

 Location: Tirupati